learnphp/SOLID-Principles-PHP/README.md

 php composer.phar install # or update
 ```

 > 💡 Make sure you have `composer.phar` in your project root if Composer is not globally installed.
+Attached composer compatibility for PHP 7.2+ users
 ---

 ## 🌐 Access in Browser